 The most basic definition of grandiose delusions is that they refer to any belief unfounded in reality or likelihood that makes the person holding them believes he or she is in some or all ways better than everybody else.
 A person could believe that he is a genius or has the power to read other people’s thoughts.
-This could also manifest itself as a belief that some kind of higher power thinks that he is important, or has presented him with a special mission or ability.
-Some grandiose delusions are simply based on the misinterpretation of social cues: for example, the belief that a person is being stalked because he happens to live and work in the same area as another person.
+This could also manifest itself as a belief that some kind of higher power thinks that the sufferer is important, or has presented him or her with a special mission or ability.
+Some grandeur-related delusions are simply based on the misinterpretation of social cues: for example, the belief that a person is being stalked because he happens to live and work in the same area as another person.

 Role of Social Cues

 Social cues can be picked up and interpreted correctly by most people.
 For example, if a man were to spark up a conversation with a woman about her life, the average woman would take this as a general interest or friendliness.
 A woman suffering from grandiose delusions, however, may take this to mean that the man is actually in love with her or is infatuated with her life.
 This is because the woman has an inflated sense of her own importance, and may have trouble believing that the conversation isn’t related to the fact that she is special.